waldiez/py/CONTRIBUTING.md

 - `waldiez.models`: Contains the pydantic models for the waldiez flow.
 - `waldiez.exporting`: Contains the logic to export a waldiez flow to a python script or a jupyter notebook.
-- `waldiez.stream`: Contains the logic to provide the WaldiezIOStream (extends autogen.IOSream) to handle input and output.
+- `waldiez.io`: Contains the logic to provide the WaldiezIOStream (extends autogen.IOSream) to handle input and output.

-For each of the modules, there is a corresponding test module in the `tests` folder.

 The project is structured as follows: